Applying to the Wheaton College Graduate School

 Applicants who wish to waive their English proficiency test, please refer to the English proficiency page for details.

-is needed for students who completed degrees outside of the United States.
+An International Transcript Verification Report is needed for students who completed degrees outside of the United States.

 Illinois Content Area Test